winklerin/supplementary_TM-17_aDNA_damage/README.md

 Assemblies were created using nf-core\MAG.
 Sample sheet and makefile are provided in folder \01_Metagenome_Assembly

 ## Contig taxonomic annotation
-The resulting contis were taxonomically annotated using a custom nextflow pipeline built around the
+The resulting contis were taxonomically annotated using a custom nextflow pipeline built around the nf-core subworkflow

 ## Selection of Contigs for damage inference
 The selection based on taxonomic annotation, prevalence and abundance in the stalagmite data and read coverage is documented in